 He was "able to manipulate their minds through this regime of abuse," the force said.

-Following her escape, officials tracked down two other women, now both aged 64, who gave similar stories and said they left the commune earlier after more than a decade "following years of degrading treatment."
+Following her escape, officials tracked down two other women, now both 64, who gave similar stories and said they left the commune earlier after more than a decade "following years of degrading treatment."

 Balakrishnan was convicted at London's Southwark Crown Court on Friday of cruelty to a child and false imprisonment with regard to his daughter.
 He was found guilty of 12 other charges including rape, indecent assault and actual bodily harm against the other two women.